ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

   - create on transfer
     - subscription

+- functions to directly create account with fee and subscription strategies

 ### Fixed 🔧
 - uncaught exception triggered after creating evm keystore and when all accounts disconnected from wallet GUI